jonniedarko/ng-macro/post.md

-####Ng-Macro: Introduction to Unit Testing Controllers in AngularJS
+####Getting started with Unit Testing un AngularJS: Basic controller Unit testing

 So in the last post We built our first (basic) AngularJS App but we don't really know if its up to scratch, are there any issues with our code?
 Is everything working as we expected, or as importantly, is it failing as expcted when it is not used correctly and is it doing so in an informative manner.